Paritii-LLC/equity-in-ai-guide/Post-Development.md

 1. https://deepchecks.com/how-to-test-machine-learning-models/

 ## Monitor Results and Contextualize Results:
-Monitoring and contextualizing results in the context of machine learning models are crucial steps for understanding model performance, identifying potential issues, and making informed data-driven decisions.
+Monitoring and contextualizing results in the context of machine learning models are crucial steps for understanding model performance, identifying potential issues, and making informed data-driven decisions [1].
 The following blueprint can be used as a guide in this stage of the ML development  and productionization process.

 1. Define Key Performance Indicators (KPIs):